waikato-ufdl/wai-annotations-manual/docs/plugins.md

   -o FILENAME, --output-file FILENAME
-                        optional file to write read filenames into (default: None) --seed SEED           the seed to use for randomisation (default: None) --label-separator SEPARATOR
+                        optional file to write read filenames into (default: None) --seed SEED           the seed to use for randomisation (default: None) --invert              inverts the colors in the annotations (b/w <-> w/b) (default: False) --label-separator SEPARATOR
                         the separator between the base filename and the label (default: -) --labels LABEL [LABEL ...]
-                        specifies the labels for each index (default: None) --image-path-rel PATH
+                        specifies the labels for each index (default: None) --lenient             converts non-binary images with only two unique colors into binary ones rather than throwing an exception (default: False) --image-path-rel PATH
                         Relative path to image files from annotations (default: .)
 ```